Ensuring a Smooth Transition to High SchoolJanuary 25, 2018

 Are you and your teenager desperate to escape the clutches of SAT or ACT anxiety?
 It can be done!
-For years we’ve coached parents and students whose nerves are all over the place – even those who’ve never had trouble with test anxiety before.
+We’ve coached parents and students for years—even those who’ve never had trouble with test anxiety before.

 What is it about these tests?
 The stakes are high, pacing is tough, and the content is wide-ranging.
 It’s unlike any other test they’ve taken!
 In addition, kids (and, let’s be honest, their parents) talk and get caught up in comparing their scores to others’.
 Is it any wonder they feel anxious about these tests?
 Fortunately, there’s a lot they can do to take back control.

 Kids who determine a realistic plan and stick to it greatly reduce their anxiety and ultimately perform better on test day.

 - They choose the ACT or SAT and prep for that one test only.
 All schools with testing requirements/recommendations accept either test, so it makes sense to become an expert in the one that better suits them.

 - They take a pre-test to get a baseline of scores.
 This helps them decide where to focus their learning, and will also give them something to measure their progress against.